ninakali/ninakali.github.io/notes/win2/index.md

 IBM is understandably upset and nopes out of the joint OS/2 development.

-Windows will dominate the PC operating system marker for the years to come.
+Windows will dominate the PC operating system market for the years to come.
 </div>

 <hr/><hr/><hr/>